 Rebecca here: Thank you to my mother for the fun Christmas in July blog!
 The puzzle wreaths are very nostalgic to me as I remember making some of those when I was little!
 Is everyone enjoying the heat or ready for winter?
 Let me know in the comments below!
 P.S.
 Today's photo on the homepage is from Pexels user Gary Spears: www.pexels.com/photo/close-up-of-christmas-decoration-hanging-on-tree-250177/ Hello everyone!
 Happy Sunday!
 I know it's been a minute since my last blog so it's lovely to be chatting with you all again.
 I don't have a big project to share today, but thought I would do a quick little blog about what I have been working on and what I'd like to work on in the future.
 A big reason as to why I haven't been in craft mode lately is that I've very much been in video games mode!
 I am a big fan of the game Stardew Valley which had an update recently so I've been spending a lot of time playing that.
 However, I do have a few crafty things up my sleeve!
 My biggest project I've been working on in the midst of game playing is a crocheted blanket using a fun variegated yarn.
 I won't say who it's for just in case they happen to read this, but I am reaching the final stages of this project: I have also been spending some time consolidating my various yarn bits into some larger balls of yarn.
 I am looking to use up all of the end and smaller pieces I have left over from various projects to make some smaller baby/lap blankets for upcoming fairs.
 Here is an example of this project.
 I took my variety of pink/purple-toned yarns and cut them up in different lengths.
 I then attached all the pieces together one by one using a magic knot technique which involves overlapping the lengths of yarn, making two knots and then pulling them together.
 I always go ahead and make another knot or two over the "magic knot" as I'm slightly paranoid about the knots coming apart.
 I was able to make 2 decent balls of yarn with all these scraps.
 I'm excited to see how these turn out!
 I have some various ends of blue/green/brown yarn as well so I could do the same process if I like how it turns out with the pink/purple.
 I did make sure to only use yarns of similar weight.
 It would be very hard to make a cohesive project while using extremely thin and extremely thick yarn at once so I think a big key to making your own yarn ball is ensuring all the yarns are roughly the same size.
 Finally, something I have had in the back of my mind lately is finding something to do with the rest of the pole wrap I have from my IKEA upcycle last month.
 If anyone has any bright ideas on how I could use this up, feel free to leave them in the comments below!

-- Rebecca P.S.
-Today's photo on the homepage is from Pexels user Andrew Neel: www.pexels.com/photo/assorted-map-pieces-2859169/ Hello everyone and happy Sunday!
+That's all she wrote for today.
+I'll talk to you all soon! - Rebecca P.S.
+Today's photo on the homepage is from Pexels user Anvi Jain: www.pexels.com/photo/close-up-photography-of-colorful-yarns-635002/ |

 AuthorI am a 28-year-old crafter from New Hampshire!
 Archives